-Read an interview with City of Fremantle T.A.G Hungerford Award shortlisted writer Holden Sheppard and an extract from his novel Invisible Boys.
+Read an interview with City of Fremantle T.A.G Hungerford Award winner Holden Sheppard and an extract from his novel Invisible Boys.

 Describe your manuscript in your own words.